 Rev. Robert M. Howard 1994 – Present

 The original Centre Church building was destroyed by fire in 1774.
 A 50 by 80 foot log building was erected.
-Its length was parallel to the road, with doors in the side next to the road and the ends.
-The pulpit was opposite the road and had a sounding board over it.
 After 80 years, it was torn down and the present structure took its place in 1854.
 The campus of Centre Church has continued to grow as the congregation and surrounding community have grown.